LottePitcher/LottePitcher/README.md

-Hello, I'm Lotte Pitcher 😊
+Hello, I'm Lotte Pitcher 😊 🥕 🍄

-If you use open source software, it's (almost) immoral not to contribute back to the open source ecosystem in _some_ way.
+If you choose to use open source software, should you contribute back to the open source ecosystem in some way?
+There's many ways: code, documentation, reporting issues, testing other people's issues, attending meetups, writing blog posts...

 - 🔭 I’m currently working on: a better GitHub profile page 😉
 - 💬 Ask me about: Umbraco Packages - I'm a member of the [Umbraco](https://umbraco.com/) community Package Team
 - 📫 Reach me: on twitter [@lottepitcher](https://www.twitter.com/lottepitcher)
-- 🎧 Listen to me: on the [Candid Contributions](https://candidcontributions.com/) podcast where we talk about being active contributors to OSS
+- 🎧 Listen to me: on the [Candid Contributions](https://candidcontributions.com/) podcast where we talk about being active contributors to open source

 <!--
 **LottePitcher/LottePitcher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.